 They also informed me that in Germany, carpentry is a degree, and they were wondering how a Mexican like me was able to reach such quality when to them, excellence was achievable through education and practice.
 And they also told me that Mexican folk artists has great workmanship and people with the potential and capacity to do it, while in Germany, this is left to technicians and can only be reached by going through an educational degree.
 And this is what I learned from this part of Germany, and when I returned, I taught it to my wife and to my children, and to the workshop and this is how we have kept this quality.

 When it comes to where to stay in Oaxaca, there is a great variety of hotels and other accommodation options.
 You won’t have any problem finding somewhere to stay.

 Below, I’ve listed a couple of different places to consider depending on what type of accommodation you are looking for.

 Hotel Siglo XVII Art Gallery is a peaceful sanctuary that is stylishly designed, with a private courtyard and a rooftop pool that affords views of the many Colonial churches against the backdrop of the surrounding mountains.
 The property is very conveniently located in the heart of Oaxaca and the staff is warm and helpful.

 Nana Vida is an exceptional boutique hotel whose name in a local tongue means 'What a blessing!"
 Located steps from the Santo Domingo Convent and Textile Museum, the Rufino Tamayo Museum, and the Museum of Oaxaca Cultures, Nana Vida supports local artists and artisans.
 This four star property has spacious, quiet and comfortable rooms and also offers tours, cooking lessons and spa services.

-More on Oaxaca
+More on Mexican culture

 - An Interview with Zapotec artisan Carlomagno Pedro Martinez